School vision for the Pupil Premium Grant

 Pupil Premium Information

-The Pupil Premium is allocated to schools for children of statutory school age from low-income families who are known to be eligible for Free school meals (FSM) in both mainstream and non-mainstream settings : to children who have been looked after continuously for more than six months and to children whose parents are currently serving in the armed forces.
+The Pupil Premium is allocated to schools for children of statutory school age from low-income families who are known to be eligible, or have been for the last 6 years, for Free school meals (FSM) in both mainstream and non-mainstream settings : to children who have been looked after continuously for more than six months and to children whose parents are currently serving in the armed forces.